Nitish950/NITISH-SWAMI-PORTFOLIO/README.md

 * Used pandas, sklearn, numpy and matplolib libraries
 * Explored the relationship between various factors such as GRE and TOEFL scores were studied along with university rating
 * Optimized linear and random forest regressors to suit the best model
-* Most influential parameters were determined using regression analysis
+* Most influential parameters were determined using regression (Linear and RandomForest) analysis

 ![](images/Correlation%20of%20scores.png)
 ![](images/outcome%20of%20admission%20data.png)